POTS and Autism: Shared Symptoms, Differences & More

 Creating sensory-friendly environments

-For autistic individuals with POTS, environments that reduce sensory strain (such as dim lighting, quiet spaces, or weighted blankets) may ease recovery from dizziness or rapid heartbeat.
+For Autistic individuals with POTS, environments that reduce sensory strain (such as dim lighting, quiet spaces, or weighted blankets) may ease recovery from dizziness or rapid heartbeat.
 Logging these adjustments in the app helps track which environments make symptoms less disruptive.

 Staying hydrated and consistent